SeanRogan/twitterScraper/README.md

 # TwitterScraper
-a Twitter post scraping bot that collects posts and dumps them to a database for later data analysis
+a Twitter post scraping service that collects posts and dumps them to a database for later data analysis

+## Pre-Requisites
+The service is built with python 3.10, and uses a PostgreSQL database of the latest stable version.
+It also requires several python packages as dependencies, they will be installed upon using the run_script.sh or you can install manually following the instructions below.

-to use first create a directory to clone the repository into
+to use the service, first create a directory to clone the repository into
 ```
 mkdir twitter_scraper_directory
 ```